Senate Bill 132 FAQs

 Housing and Searching Incarcerated People Consistent with their Gender Identify

-As of March 24, 2021, 1,130 incarcerated people identified as transgender or have symptoms of gender dysphoria; this number also includes intersex people as well as those who identify as gender non-conforming or non-binary.
+As of August 6, 2021, there are 1,274 incarcerated people identified as transgender or have symptoms of gender dysphoria; this number also includes intersex people as well as those who identify as gender non-conforming or non-binary.
 (This number is based on incarcerated people who self-identify resulting in the transgender box being checked on their Medical Classification Chrono.)

 - State law prohibits discrimination based on gender, including gender identity.